radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/special-attributes-handling.md

 The Special Attributes Handling options allow you to perform the following functions:

--	Configure the automatic relationship management between linked attributes (only applicable to RadiantOne Directory stores and persistent cache)
+-	Configure the automatic relationship management between linked attributes
--	Configure Referential Integrity (only applicable to RadiantOne Directory stores and persistent cache)
+-	Configure Referential Integrity
 -	Configure Dynamic Groups (only applicable to groups that are associated with groupOfURLs object class)
--	Configure Attribute Uniqueness (only applicable to RadiantOne Directory stores)
+-	Configure Attribute Uniqueness
--	Configure unnesting of nested groups (not applicable to RadiantOne Directory stores)
+-	Configure unnesting of nested groups

 ## Attribute Uniqueness
 Attribute Uniqueness enforcement is applicable to RadiantOne Directory stores only.